odgiv/odgiv.github.io/_posts/2018-07-31-My-Journey-To-React-Part-1.md

 comments: true
 ---

-Nowadays, there are many javascript frameworks out there to choose when you want to improve your web site's front end.
+There are many javascript frameworks out there to choose when you want to improve your web site's front end or develop hybrid mobile applicatioins.
+One of them is react js which is backed by Facebook.